lerna-lite/lerna-lite/README.md

 **NOTE** I wish to eventually add a CLI to make this easier, but for now that will do

 ### Configuration
 This lib requires a config file in order to do its job properly.
-It could come from a separate file `roller.json` in the root of your project OR a `"roller": {}` property directly under your `package.json`.
+It could come from a separate file `roller.json` (recommended) in the root of your project OR a `"roller": {}` property directly under your `package.json`.

 #### Command Options
 - `version` same as Lerna [version options](https://github.com/lerna/lerna/tree/main/commands/version#readme)